 Finding abundance in giving

-I found that the more I gave, the more aware I became of my blessings.
+The more I gave, the more aware I became of my blessings.
 And the crazy thing is I didn’t miss the things I gave away.

 I’m not any poorer.
 Instead I spend hours wondering what I’m going to give to people, not what I’m going to get and it makes me feel abundant.